 Keep in mind that Abstract Reasoning Tests are usually part of Ability Test Suites, so are typically part of the package already.
 Recruiting managers just need to know how to use them in recruitment and development.

-Try some Abstract Reasoning Test questions, along with Numerical & Verbal questions at this link and do give us a call to explore how Ability Testing can lift the effectiveness of your selection processes.
+Give us a call to explore how Ability Testing can lift the effectiveness of your selection processes.